hundredrabbits/thebook/north_pacific_logbook.md

 We continue readings of Cyberiad, an activity we look forward to everyday, where we wander into the imagination of another, offering some respite from our own as we spend plenty of time in our own heads.
 We've done a lot of thinking in this trip, now we need to start doing.
 Our thinking quotas have been spent.

 ##### 1030
 I make *soumen (wheat noodles) with a lentil sauce* (recipe, p.140) and served with a sweet potato I found!
 It had fallen out of the basket where I store them under the sink.
 Glad I found it, as its sweetness lends itself well to the dish, I'm glad I found it now instead of later, rotten and oozing in the bilge.
-Later, we share our 750 nm to Vancouver Island Yebisu as I continue to read Cyberiad.
+Later, we share our 1,389 km (750 nm) to Vancouver Island Yebisu as I continue to read Cyberiad.

 Pino isn't driving itself well today, Devine is on watch, making sure we stay on course.
 He is sitting in the companionway stairs, and I'd prefer he stay up there as he is farting up a storm — as am I, actually.
 Not sure what it is we ate that is causing it, but it does not stop!
 We are trapped in a capsule of stink, we shoot smelly bullets at all hours, and without warning.